 Building a culture of engagement and wellbeing rather than burnout lies at the heart of any successful talent management strategy.
 Research continuously shows that workplaces with positive corporate cultures and high levels of wellbeing and engagement outperform their peers – which is why employee wellbeing and engagement levels are now being looked at by investors as leading indicators of performance and market value.

 This makes it imperative that businesses adopt a culture of wellness as the default, not the exception, especially if they want to attract and retain good people.

 Wellbeing should be a shared responsibility.
-It is not about employers ‘fixing’ their employees’ health problems, but rather making health and wellness advocacy an integral part of work life.
-Wellbeing initiatives are always more successful when embedded in the work culture, and not just a siloed HR programme or benefit.
+It is not about employers ‘fixing’ their employees’ health problems, but rather making employee health and wellness advocacy an integral part of work life.
+Workplace wellbeing initiatives are always more successful when embedded in the work culture, and not just a siloed HR programme or benefit.
 And it should be CEO and leadership driven – that’s an essential ingredient for success.